 Also known as: Korfie Parfitt

-Alfred Charles Parfitt, stepdancer (1879-1971) known as ‘Korfie’: Alfred’s name and address ‘Nettlebridge’ appears in Sharp’s field notebook (CJS/9/1/1907/2 p60) but he didn’t actually receive a visit.
-It's pretty likely, however, that he was present at the stepdancing session at the Nettlebridge Inn, which was led by fiddler Henry Cave and attended by Sharp in September 1907.
+Alfred Charles Parfitt, stepdancer (1879-1971) known as ‘Korfie’: Alfred’s name and address ‘Nettlebridge’ appears in Sharp’s field notebook (CJS/9/1/1907/2 p60) but it seems he didn’t actually receive a visit.
+Korfie was, however, present at the stepdancing session at the Nettlebridge Inn, which was led by fiddler Henry Cave (see his profile) and attended by Sharp in September 1907.
 Mrs Kettlewell, who attended the same event, wrote: 'The room was full of men who faced each other in long rows and as soon as the music struck up began to step dance.
 They advanced and retired and walked round, and then footed it briskly ...
 The landlord told me that whenever Korfie was in the neighbourhood, men would flock from far and near for a dance’.

 Alfred Parfitt was a judge at the Wells stepdance competition in 1931 (Wells Journal 6.11.1931 - thanks to Katie Howson for this information).
 Korfie's full biography is in Bob & Jackie Patten's Somerset Scrapbook INA Books 1987 pp86-7.